 Shoulder arthroplasty and race

-Joint replacement as a treatment for severe arthritis is thought to be a common treatment when non-surgical options have been exhausted.
+Joint replacement for severe arthritis is thought to be a common treatment when non-surgical options have been exhausted.
 Studies show these procedures may not be common to everyone.

 Among the 256,000-plus patients undergoing arthroplasty from 2005 to 2011, less than 4% self-identified as Black.